awsdocs/aws-cdk-guide/doc_source/get_secrets_manager_value.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Get a Value from AWS Secrets Manager<a name="get_secrets_manager_value"></a>

-To use values from AWS Secrets Manager in your CDK app, use the [fromSecretAttributes](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-secretsmanager/secret.html#aws_secretsmanager_Secret_fromSecretAttributes) method\.
+To use values from AWS Secrets Manager in your AWS CDK app, use the [fromSecretAttributes](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-secretsmanager/secret.html#aws_secretsmanager_Secret_fromSecretAttributes) method\.
 It represents a value that is retrieved from Secrets Manager and used at AWS CloudFormation deployment time\.

 ```
 import sm = require("@aws-cdk/aws-secretsmanager");